 AP202 DOCUMENT PROCESSING LAB (1.0 credit/28 clock hours) This course is designed to provide extra time on drill work and timed writings in order to increase speed and accuracy.
 The student's updated keyboarding speed will be recorded within the student's personal file.
-Prerequisites: Keyboarding II and Keyboarding II Lab with a grade of C- or better.
+Prerequisite: Keyboarding II and Keyboarding II Lab.